-In this context we are pleased to report a continuing significant profit for the period and the declaration and payment of a franked dividend of 2.25 cents per share (1.70 cents final dividend in the last corresponding period) for the 6 month period to 30 June 2015 and therefore a total dividend over the year of 4.25c (3.70c in 2015).
+In the context of this difficult time we are pleased to report a continuing significant profit for the period and the declaration and payment of a franked dividend of 2.1 cents per share for the 6 month period from 1 January 2017 and therefore a total dividend over the year of 4.2c (4.25 cents last full year).
+This continues to reflect the board policy of returning profits to shareholders as we have a significant cash balance and no debt.